MaJoseNG/OpenSeesDocumentation/source/user/manual/section/ReinforcedConcreteLayerMembraneSection02.rst

 ReinforcedConcreteLayerMembraneSection02
 ^^^^^^^^^^^^^^^^

 This command is used to construct a ReinforcedConcreteLayerMembraneSection02 object.
-It is the abstract representation for the stress-strain behavior for a reinforced concrete layer membrane element.
+It is the abstract representation for the stress-strain behavior for a reinforced concrete layer membrane element (based on the work of Rojas et al., 2016).

 .. admonition:: Command